The best life is a God First life

 • Would we encourage their understanding and development of leadership skills?

-Imagine how excellent this world would be if the same effort we put into sports were put into following and sharing the message of Christ?
+Imagine how excellent this world would be if the same effort we put into sports were put into following and sharing Christ’s message with everyone we interact with?

-We would excel at learning everything we could about our creator.
+• We would excel at learning everything we could about our creator.
 Jesus would be prominent in daily conversations and taking His name in vain, absent.

-Instead, we would seek to be as Christ-like as possible, making every effort to do God’s Will according to what God tells us in scripture and our time would be arranged so that we could be involved in as many good works as possible.
+• We would seek to be as Christ-like as possible, making every effort to do God’s Will according to what God tells us in scripture, and we would arrange our time so that we could be involved in as many good works as possible.

-If the world were to embrace God the way many embrace sports, we would put our service to God above all else, and our children would take notice.
+• If everyone embraced God the way many embrace sports, we would put our service to God above all else, and our children would take notice.
 Just as they will notice, if we make exceptions, making exceptions sends the message that we believe it’s ok to deprioritize God from Time to Time, and that’s never ok!

-Sports may bring a lifetime of happy moments but should never take priority over God, where blessings go far beyond this lifetime and lead us to our eternal home, a glorious place without tears, pain, or woes.
+Sports may bring a lifetime of happy moments, but they should never take priority over God.
+With God, our blessings go far beyond this lifetime and lead us to our eternal home, a glorious place without tears, pain, or woes, forever Joy!

 • Acts 20:32